hharsh0/realtime-chat-app/README.md

 # basic-chat-app
+backend made using socket.io.

+### Hint
-backend made using socket.io, use npm install to install all dependencies.
+use npm install to install all dependencies.